Skip to main content

 About Beehive Homes of Santaquin

-Santaquin marks the south boundary of Utah County's senior-care market, where the dense Wasatch Front infrastructure thins into small-town residential blocks.
-Beehive Homes of Santaquin works out of a twenty-bedroom property at 409 South 300 West, near the town's central streets.
-Families typically arrive from Payson, Salem, Spanish Fork, or Goshen via short drives.
-What the property offers fits inside an assisted-living license.
+Beehive Homes of Santaquin is a 20-resident assisted-living home at 409 South 300 West, near Santaquin's central streets at the south boundary of Utah County's senior-care market, where the dense Wasatch Front infrastructure thins into small-town residential blocks.
+Families typically arrive from Payson, Salem, Spanish Fork, or Goshen by short drive.
+Daily care fits inside an assisted-living license, covering personal hygiene help, transfer assistance, medication management, and meal support, with shifts staffed continuously around the clock.

-Personal hygiene help, transfer assistance, medication management, and meal support are all part of the daily caregiving, with shifts staffed continuously around the clock.
-With only twenty residents under one roof, each person's daily patterns and family details become known to the team at a personal level.
-Dementia residents whose behaviors remain manageable inside a residential setting can be supported within the assisted-living scope; no memory-care wing operates separately at this address.
+With only twenty residents under one roof, each person's routines and family details become known to the team at a personal level, and dementia residents whose behaviors stay manageable inside a residential setting can be supported within the assisted-living scope, since no memory-care wing operates separately at this address.
+Dining anchors much of the day, with three on-site-cooked meals coming out of the kitchen, snacks staying available between, and the shared table acting as the home's main gathering point.

-The day tends to anchor on dining.
-Three on-site-cooked meals come out of the kitchen, snacks remain available between, and meals at the shared table are where the home typically gathers.
-Twenty-person activity programming includes family events, holiday gatherings, and outings to Santaquin or the wider south-valley corridor, all on a resident-paced schedule.
+Activities sized for twenty residents include family events, holiday gatherings, and outings to Santaquin or the wider south-valley corridor, all on a resident-paced schedule.
 The architecture reads as residential rather than institutional, with common rooms anchoring the social side of life inside the home.
 Monthly costs begin near $4,000, with the final figure adjusted to each resident's care plan and the prevailing rate.

-There is no active Medicaid contract at this property, and pets cannot move in with their owners.
-Mountain View Hospital sits roughly 10 minutes north in Payson via I-15 for routine and emergency clinical care; Utah Valley Hospital in Provo is about 30 minutes north for tertiary needs.
+The property carries no active Medicaid contract, and pets cannot move in with their owners.
+Mountain View Hospital sits roughly 10 minutes north in Payson via I-15 for routine and emergency clinical care, and Utah Valley Hospital in Provo is about 30 minutes north for tertiary needs.
+Payson's downtown is reachable in 10 minutes for visiting-family meals and grocery stops, Santaquin's Main Street sits inside a few minutes, and the 300 West block keeps quiet residential streets and easy parking for visitors.

-Payson's downtown reaches in 10 minutes for visiting-family meals and grocery stops, and Santaquin's Main Street is inside a few minutes.
-The 300 West block keeps quiet, residential streets and easy parking for visitors.
-The Beehive Homes brand runs the property under a franchise model launched in Idaho almost forty years ago, which now spans over 200 small-home senior locations nationwide.
-What franchise affiliation contributes is shared training and dietary baselines, while each home keeps its own resident count.
+The Beehive Homes brand runs the property under a franchise model launched in Idaho in 1987, which now spans more than 200 small-home senior locations nationwide.
+Franchise affiliation contributes shared training and dietary baselines while each home keeps its own resident count, and south-edge-of-Utah-County positioning is what makes this Santaquin address a distinct piece of the brand's broader lineup.

 Environment